Woodhenge

 • View the Long Barrows and burial mounds dotted around the countryside of Salisbury Plain, now the largest military training ground in England;

-• Visit Stonehenge, and enjoy a new exhibition at the Stonehenge Visitor Centre, a stunning and interactive experience where you’ll see how the henge was created over a period of 2500 years;
+• Visit Stonehenge, and enjoy a new exhibition at the Stonehenge Visitor Centre, a stunning and interactive experience where you’ll see how the henge was created over 2500 years;

 • Learn about their capabilities outside of the Neolithic ‘village’, feel the 'touching stone' and attempt to pull the mighty sarsen!